|SETTORE SCIENTIFICO DISCIPLINARE||ING-INF/03|

 Attendance, active participation to lectures, and individual study will allow students

-Handouts by the teacher
+Handouts provided by the lecturers.

-Ricevimento: Da concordarsi via e-mail.
+Ricevimento: Da concordarsi via mail.

 L'orario di tutti gli insegnamenti è consultabile su EasyAcademy.

 The oral exam is aimed at evaluting the synthsis, reasoning, and critical capacities of students on the topics covered by the lectures.

 Students with disabilities or learning disorders are allowed to use specific modalities and supports that will be determined on a case-by-case basis in agreement with the Delegate of the Engineering courses in the Committee for the Inclusion of Students with Disabilities, prof. Francesco Curatelli.
 Students are invited to contact the teacher and copy the Delegate (firstname.lastname@example.org).